mongodb/specifications/source/unified-test-format/unified-test-format.rst

 This field is an optional boolean that specifies whether or not the ``serverId`` field of an event is set.
-If true, test runners MUST assert that the field is set and is a non-empty BSON ObjectId (i.e. all values of the ObjectId are not 0).
+If true, test runners MUST assert that the field is set and is a non-empty BSON ObjectId (i.e. all bytes of the ObjectId are not 0).
 If false, test runners MUST assert that the field is not set.